darthjee/azeroth/README.md

 - before_save: Method/Proc to be ran before saving the resource on create or update
 - after_save: Method/Proc to be ran after saving the resource on create or update
 - build_with: Method/Block to be ran when building the reource on create
+- paginated: Flag when pagination should be applied
+- per_page: Number of items returned when pagination is active

 ```ruby
   # publishers_controller.rb